Spica class (32 ships)

 Type: Italian torpedo boat.

-With the wartime construction programme a series of Forty two superior Spicas have also been designed.
+With the wartime construction program a series of Forty two superior Spicas have also been designed.
 Of these, known as the Ariete class, just Sixteen were laid down, most of them being completed by the Germans following the Italian capitulation.

 Of the 32 Spicas, 23 became war casualties and a two were offered, perhaps surprisingly, to the Swedish navy.
 The Airone and Ariel were sunk together in October 1940 when, with others, they unwisely assaulted an english cruiser force covering an early Malta convoy.
-Of the latter, HMS Ajax was a key player in their sinking, damaging also the destroyers Artigliere and Aviere, the previous of which was finally lost during tow.
+Of the latter, HMS Ajax was a key player in their sinking, damaging also the destroyers Artigliere and Aviere, of which one was finally lost during tow.
 12 months later another two, the Aldebaran and Altair, were destroyed in a minefield laid by the British submarine HMS Rorqual in the Gulf of Athens.

 Users: Italy, Sweden, Germany.

 Specifications for Spica class

 |Propulsion||two sets of Tosi geared steam turbines with two shafts|